 Neither side of the story can be certain of what the results will be.
 The only thing they do know for sure is that this is yet another hopeful treatment for those individuals suffering from ED.

 Effective Treatment from Home

-If you’re looking into the effectiveness of ultrasound shockwave therapy for ED, you need a company you can trust.
+If you’re looking into the effectiveness of acoustic wave therapy for ED, you need a company you can trust.

-Considering the positives listed above, shockwave therapy could be one of the best ways to provide treatment for ED.
+Considering the positives listed above, acoustic wave therapy could be one of the best ways to provide treatment for ED.
 Instead of going into the doctor’s office, trust Fluent.

-The company is the leading innovator in shockwave and ultrasound therapy products for ED.
+The company is the leading innovator in acoustic wave therapy products for ED.
 Their focus is on at-home use with the EDX 2 and EDX models, providing cost-effective yet quality products.